Causal discovery in heavy-tailed models

-The results are displayed in Figure~\ref{fig:sid_plot}.
-Here, we notice that EASE is quite robust across the four different settings.
-This can be explained as follows.
-In the presence of hidden confounders (second row), EASE can retrieve a correct causal order, asymptotically.
-Further, the nonlinear setting used in this simulation (third row) is such that the relationships between the variables are kept linear in the tails.
+Figure~\ref{fig:sid_plot} displays the results of the simulations when the tail index $\alpha = 1.5$.
+We can observe that EASE is quite robust across the four different settings.
+We explain this finding as follows.
+In the presence of hidden confounders (Setting~2), EASE can retrieve a correct causal order, asymptotically.
+Furthermore, the nonlinear setting used in this simulation (Setting~3) is such that the relationships between the variables are kept linear in the tails.
 Therefore, our algorithm is only moderately affected by this model misspecification.
-Finally, EASE is not affected by the transformation to uniform margins (fourth row).
-In fact, it is based on the causal tail coefficient $\Psi$ that is invariant under any monotone increasing transformation.
-Compared to the other methods, EASE seems to do better in all settings except for the classical linear SCM, and the hidden confounders case when both the sample size and the dimension are low, i.e., $n \in\{500, 1000\}$ and $p \leq 20$.
-In Setting 1, LiNGAM and order-LiNGAM are the algorithms with the best convergence for high dimension $p$, as $n$ increases.
-This is to be expected, since EASE only uses the $k_n < n$ most extreme observations to recover the causal structure.
-In Setting 2, order-LiNGAM outperforms EASE only for small sample sizes and dimensions, whereas the opposite is true as the sample size increases.
-Further, order-LiNGAM performs consistently better than LiNGAM, with respect to the SID.
-This is because dense graphs, on average, have a lower SID compared to sparse graphs, if the estimated causal order is correct \citep{peters2015structural}.
-Regarding the Rank PC algorithm, we see that it is quite stable under the different settings but it performs only slightly better than the random method.
-The results do not change significantly when we run the standard PC algorithm based on partial correlation as a conditional independence test.
+Finally, EASE is not affected by the transformation to uniform margins (Setting~4) because the causal tail coefficient $\Psi$ is invariant under any strictly monotone increasing transformation.